-If the concerns cannot be resolved through informal discussion, parents or carers should contact the Head of Centre for further discussion and, if necessary, information about the Goldwyn Complaints Policy.
+If the concerns cannot be resolved through informal discussion, students, parents or carers should contact the Manager of Goldwyn 6th Form College for further discussion and, if necessary, information about the Goldwyn 6th Form College Complaints Policy.

-A copy of the Complaints Procedure can be found on the Goldwyn website at http://goldwyn.kent.sch.uk/ or requested from the Goldwyn Ashford Main Office on 01233 622958.
+A copy of the Complaints Procedure can be found on the Goldwyn 6th Form College website at http://goldwyn.kent.sch.uk/ or requested from the Goldwyn Education Group Main Office on 01233 622958.

-In some cases, usually for children and young people with an Education, Health and Care Plan, there is a statutory right for parents to appeal against a decision of the Local Authority.
-Complaints which fall within this category cannot be investigated by Goldwyn.
+In some cases, usually for young people with an Education, Health and Care Plan, there is a statutory right for students or parents to appeal against a decision of the Local Authority.
+Complaints which fall within this category cannot be investigated by Goldwyn 6th Form College.